Most Terrier breeds have been bred for centuries across England and Scotland.

 8. Pug x Boston Terrier Mix

-A Boston Terrier x Pug cross may be one of the silliest dogs around!
+A Boston Terrier mix Pug cross may be one of the silliest dogs around!

 Their comic personalities mean they are usually getting themselves into some sort of trouble, much to the amusement of their owners.

-This humorous energy makes them a great match for families with young children.
+This humorous energy makes them a great terrier mix match for families with young children.

 Their natural food orientation makes them relatively easy to train and manage, and they have very low grooming requirements.
 In essence, they are a perfect first pet.